mesonbuild/meson/docs/markdown/snippets/test_output_changes.md

 * "headers" and indentation is used to group relevant lines together
 * the style in which subtest results are listed changed

-Results of individual subtests are displayed only in verbose mode or when printing details of a failed test.
-Specifying the verbose option twice will now produce even more output including the unparsed full output of the tests.
+Specifying verbose option once will make test details be printed after a test has completed.
+Specifying the verbose option twice will produce even more output such as the raw output of a parsed test in test details.

 The "live" output (when being verbose and using only one process) now follows the (new) style of the normal verbose output more closely.